HANICA-DWA/Eloquent-JavaScript/11_async.md

 returning a value, so needing to structure large parts of your program that way is not great.

-{{note
+{{youtube "8aGhZQkoFbQ"

-Bekijk nu onderstaande presentatie tot en 21:40 om een beter beeld te krijgen van hoe de asynchrone callbacks worden afgehandeld in Node en in de browser.
+Bekijk nu onderstaande presentatie tot en met 21:40 om een beter beeld te krijgen van hoe de asynchrone callbacks worden afgehandeld in Node en in de browser.

-note}}

-{{youtube "8aGhZQkoFbQ"}}
+youtube}}

 {{exShort "Timeout Loops (A)" "Timeout Loops A"